Detection of the disease

 There is currently no indication that the PPMV1 vaccine was involved with this rotavirus disease and pigeon owners should continue with their PPMV1 vaccination schedule.

 There is no vaccine currently available to protect birds against this rotavirus.
 There are significant antigenic differences between the isolated pigeon rotavirus and the G10 serotype of the bovine rotavirus vaccine.
-This means that protection for pigeons from the bovine vaccine is unlikely.
+This means that the bovine vaccine is not suitable.

-It is understood that the pigeon industry is currently investigating opportunities to develop a new vaccine.
+It is understood that the pigeon industry is endeavouring to develop a vaccine specifically for this strain of pigeon rotarvirus.

-The pigeon industry is advised to implement biosecurity measures to prevent the spread of the disease.
+The pigeon industry is advised to continue implementing biosecurity measures to prevent the spread of the disease.
 This includes reconsidering gatherings and movements (including racing) of pigeons, and practicing good personal biosecurity.
 The squab industry should also take appropriate measures.

 Biosecurity recommendations for the pigeon industry include: